Does your home insurance company need to know about every incident that causes damage to your property?

 Any claim you file will be investigated by a trained claims adjuster for authenticity.
 However, unless you have a company with a bad reputation for claims handling, it generally shouldn't be a surprise.
 Let's outline the big reasons you can have a denied homeowners claim.

 If the peril (cause of loss) is excluded from coverage, your insurance company will deny your claim.
-For example, flood.
+For example, flood damage.
 If a hurricane floods your basement, you are not going to have any homeowners coverage because flood is an excluded peril on every homeowners insurance policy.
 To have this claim covered, you would need flood insurance through FEMA.
 Other causes of loss, such as mold or water backup, might be covered if you have their coverage endorsements.
 An endorsement is any change to your policy.
 In this case, you would need to buy a mold or water backup endorsement to have your claim paid out.

 Insurance will not cover any malicious intent.
 Any damage you intentionally caused to your home will not be covered.
 Any time you file a claim, the source of loss will be investigated by trained claims adjusters.
 Meaning, you should think carefully before you file a claim after intentional damage.
 Furthermore, if the damage was caused by neglect — i.e., avoidable — don't expect insurance assistance.